j-maniquis/j-maniquis/README.md

 - 👋 Hi, I’m @j-maniquis
 - 👀 I’m interested in Software Dev. and Web Dev.
-- 🌱 I’m currently learning C+, Java, JS, and HTML/CSS
+- 🌱 I’m currently learning C++, Java, JS, and HTML/CSS
 - 💞️ I’m looking to collaborate on new projects!
 - 📫 How to reach me email: j.maniquis5203@gmail.com